DiptimanMajumdar/Scheduler-Android-app/README.md

 # Scheduler-Android-project
-A to-do list Android app
+A to-do list Android application.

 An Android application built using Java and XML in Android Studio.